Local, District, and National Tournaments

 The National Speech & Debate Tournament marks the capstone of speech and debate activities for more than 140,000 members across the country.

 The National Tournament has been held across the country since 1931, and today is the largest academic competition in the world.
 Each year, more than 4,500 high school students compete in a week-long competition to determine the most prestigious title in high school academics: national champion.
+Due to the global pandemic, the 2020 National Tournament was held online.

 Learn more at www.speechanddebate.org/nationals.